AhoodAlsuhaibani/TeacherAssistantChatbot/README.md

 ## What is the Chatbot?

-This chatbot is an intelligent virtual assistant programmed to answer your questions related to T5 programming concepts.
-It leverages its knowledge base, curated from T5 Bootcamp presentations, notebooks, and external resources, to provide informative and relevant responses.
+This chatbot is an intelligent virtual assistant programmed to answer your questions related to T5 content.
+It leverages its knowledge base, curated from T5 Bootcamp content, to provide informative and relevant responses.

+## Chosen Data:

+The data selected was from T5 Bootcamp presentations, notebooks, and external resources.

 ## How to Use the Chatbot: